Anuj1718/Concept-Simplified/README.md

 Internship Projects :
 This repository contains my internship projects for the following applications:

-Number Guessing Game
+1) Number Guessing Game
-Simple Calculator
+2) Simple Calculator
-Student Grading System
+3) Grading System
-Word Count
+4) Word Count
-Movie Ticket Booking System
+5) Movie Ticket Booking System

 Number Guessing Game :
 A simple number guessing game where the user tries to guess a random number between 1 and 100.